Neamar/featureless-job-queue/README.md

 * You can afford to lose a couple tasks on app critical failure (SIGKILL or power failure).
 SIGTERM is fine.

 ## How to use this library
+> Too lazy to read doc?
 Have a look at the [examples folder](https://github.com/Neamar/featureless-job-queue/tree/master/examples)!

 ### Constructor
 ```js